 Day 8: Departure

 The tour ends after breakfast.
-We recommend that you prolong your stay in Berlin as the city has an abundance of attractions and landmarks to be explored.
+We recommend that you prolong your stay in Berlin as the city has an abundance of attractions and landmarks to explore.

 What to Expect